learn-co-curriculum/sinatra-activerecord-reading/README.md

 <form>
 ```

 The hidden input field is important to note here.
-You'll need to include a similar line on any edit forms.
 This is how you can submit PATCH and DELETE requests via Sinatra.
 The form tag `method` attribute will be set to `post`, but the hidden input field sets it to `DELETE`.

 ### Conclusion